federicociner/mac-dotfiles/README.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 ```

-Once `nvm` is installed, install the latest version of Node by running `nvm install node`.
-Then run `./npm` to install necessary global packages.
+Once nvm is installed, install the latest version of Node by running `nvm install node`.
+Then run `./npm.sh` to install any additional global packages.

 ### 3. Install and configure zsh

-If you want to use **zsh** as your default shell and take advantage of community frameworks like _Oh My Zsh_, follow the instructions below:
+If you want to use zsh as your default shell and take advantage of community frameworks like _Oh My Zsh_, follow the instructions below:

 1. Install **zsh** with Homebrew: